lachlan-waugh/comp-notes/math/6601/lectures/topic1.md

-#### elevation and relief
+elevation and relief

 * large, but sparsely populated
-* the flatest continent
+* the flattest continent
 * lowest average elevation (330m), lowest elevation, and absolute relief
-* eastern seaboard is flanked by the great escaprpment and the great dividing range
+* eastern seaboard is flanked by the great escarpment and the great dividing range

-#### major landform features: mountains plateaux, and plains
+four main units

-* west: blue mountains, north hornsby plateau, south woronora plateau. central cumberland plain (incorrectly sydney basin)
+* Wianamatta group
-* sydney basin refers to the larger geological feature, not the smaller central sydney
+  * Ashfield shale (older)

-### rivers
+  * Bringelly shale (younger)

-* great dividing range separates eastwards flowing rivers from westward flowing ones
+* Hawkesbury sandstone
-* no major river runs through sydney, hawkesbury nepean runs around it
+  * soils very thin/low in nutrients

-#### hawkesbury-napean
+* Narrabeen group

-* indigenous name = Deerubbin
+* Permian coal measures

-* catchment area >20000km^2
+* lacking in fossils
-* source of sydneys water supply
+* geology dominated by sedimentary undeformed rocks

-* headwaters to south and west of sydney
+landscape features controlled by geology

-* downstream is hawkesbury, upstream is napean
+* rock types and structures
-* Discovered by two different people, didn't realise it was the same river
+* weathering and erosion

-#### sydney basin
+* local climate patterns

-* 400km long (north -> south)
+* building resources
-* 50 - 120km wide (east -> west)
+* limits of areas of occupation
-* bounded by old mountain systems (fold belts)
+* soils and fertility
-* formed in early permian (~300Ma), mostly filled wi
+*